Have a Question?

 Are there any expectations after the trip?

-Men attending the Momentum trips commit to attending a follow-up session once per month with the organization that accepts them.
-The Momentum team facilitates the sharing of ideas and provides continuing education to our Partner Organization staff in teaching, program ideas, leadership, and strategic planning to make the year-long experience memorable for our participants.
+Men attending the Momentum trips commit to attending a follow-up sessions with the organization that accepts them.
+The Momentum team facilitates the sharing of ideas and provides continuing education to our Partner Organization staff in teaching, program ideas, leadership, and strategic planning to make the experience memorable for our participants.

 What does the trip cost?

 For our participants, this is a heavily subsidized trip.
-Men’s trip participants receive a $1,350 scholarship provided by Momentum and your Partner Organization.
-For men, the cost is $900 if your wife, ex-wife, or parenting partner is a recent (within the past 5 years) Momentum participant, $1,200 if she is not.
-That price does not include airfare, a $99 application fee, tips, and some meals.
+You pay a $1,000 fee if your wife, ex-wife, or parenting partner is a recent (within the past 5 years) Momentum participant, $1,400 if she is not.
+The balance of the $2,950 per-person cost is covered by Momentum and your Partner Organization.
+Note that your fee does not include airfare, a $360 application fee and some meals.

 How strenuous is the trip?

-This experience has a lot packed into it—the days are long and full of activity: We walk 35–40 miles on the trip, explore Jerusalem on foot, and climb a lot of steps in Tsfat.
-All this and just being out in the heat on Masada require a fair amount of effort.
-It’s also important to remember that the trip is exciting and can bring up a lot of emotions, and this will affect your energy level.
+This experience packs a lot into it—the days are long and full of activity: We walk 35–40 miles on the trip and explore Jerusalem on foot.
+All this and being out in the heat require much effort.
+It’s also important to remember that the trip is exciting and can bring up a lot of emotions, which will affect your energy level.

 If you don’t currently exercise, consider beginning a program to increase your stamina.
 If you have any health problems, consult your physician about the itinerary, and make sure to discuss any concerns with your Community Leader.